nehaannie/Airline-Data-Analysis/README.md

 ## Project Structure
 data/: Contains the SQLite database (travel.sqlite) with all the relevant tables.<br>
 notebooks/: Jupyter notebooks used for data analysis and visualization.<br>
-scripts/: Python scripts that automate the analysis and visualization.<br>
 README.md: Project overview and instructions.<br>

 ## Tables in database